parveen-daffodil/au-simple-services/au-simple-services.md

 means the intellectual property rights in the Services rendered by Contractor to Customer.

 ### Work Scope
-means the document {{work scope document}} that sets out the scope of work to be delivered by the Customer to Contractor.
+means the document {{work scope document}} that sets out the scope of work to be delivered by Contractor to Customer.

 ## Variables